 Start a business or start accepting the reality of working for another man.
 Many men dream of being their own boss, yet, very few pick up the call and accept the challenge.

-Being your own boss isn’t just about the money, it’s about the freedom.
-The freedom to do whatever what you, whenever you want.
+Being your own boss isn’t just about the money; it’s about freedom.
+The freedom to do whatever you want, whenever you want.
 That’s priceless.